 - Produces more spatter, sparks, and smoke than TIG welding

-- You cannot use MIG welding outdoors in windy conditions because the shielding gas blows away
+- Not usable outdoors in windy conditions because the shielding gas blows away

-- The resulting weld appearance is not as pleasing compared to TIG welds
+- The resulting weld appearance isn’t as pleasing as TIG welds

-- MIG welding aluminum often requires additional, costly equipment like spool guns or push-pull systems (Note: the MIG welder must have a connection for these specialized torches)
+- Often requires additional, costly equipment like spool guns or push-pull systems (Note: the MIG welder must have a connection for these specialized guns)

 - Fewer functions for arc control compared to TIG welding

-- A spool gun to weld aluminum limits you to small spool diameters, increasing your wire costs since it’s cheaper to buy large spools and necessitating more frequent reloading
+- A spool gun to weld aluminum limits the welder to small spool diameters, increasing wire costs since it’s cheaper to buy large spools and requires more frequent reloading

-- MIG torch is often challenging to use in hard-to-access corners
+- MIG gun is often challenging to use in hard-to-access corners because of its size

 Related read: MIG Welding vs TIG welding